miscibility problems of stable and homogeneous mixture of diesel and vegetable oils

 Keywords: blends, blend, oil, fuel, gas oil, diesel, viscosity holding risks additive.

-This article is intended for all users of pure vegetable oil or rolling frying mixture.
+This article is intended for all users of pure vegetable oil or rolling mixed frying.

 Recently, many users of mixtures GO-HVP found mechanical problems on their injection pump.

-The reason: it seems (it is checked) that the new gas oils (large oil company) contain an additive that allows more good miscibility vegetable oils.
+The reason: it seems (it is even verified) that the new diesel (major oil brands) contain an additive that allows more good miscibility vegetable oils.

-Here is the testimony and testing of 2 pure oil users.
+Here is the testimony and the tests of 2 users of pure oil.
 Click on the photos to enlarge.

-1) First witness: Miscibility tests, viscosity and stability over time achieved in the winter (end 2005) by -2 ° C with fresh cooking oil.
+1) First testimony: miscibility, viscosity and durability tests carried out in winter (end of 2005) at -2 ° C with new frying oil.

-The author compares 3 mixtures (the letters are shown in the pictures):
+The author compares 3 mixtures (the letters are indicated in the photos):

 1) P = 50 50%% oil + oil